nestauk/eurito_indicators/test/README.md

  * Rewrite test runner in functional style, separating test-list generation from test running.
  * Add Browserstack session & queue management.
+ * Describe testing setup procedure on Browserstack and Github.
+ * Run on all os/browser/version configurations available on Browserstack.